 Home to the 2nd Largest Children’s Hospital in Florida

-The only comprehensive pediatric facility in North Central Florida, UF Health Shands Children’s Hospital was nationally ranked by U.S. News & World Report as one of the nation’s best hospitals for children in six medical specialties for 2017-18.
-The hospital was also the highest ranked hospital in Florida for pediatric cancer.
-In 2016, the hospital’s Pediatric Intensive Care Unit nursing team won a gold Beacon Award for Excellence from the American Association of Critical-Care Nurses.
+The only comprehensive pediatric facility in North Central Florida, UF Health Shands Children’s Hospital was ranked by U.S. News & World Report as one of the nation’s best hospitals for children in six medical specialties for 2018-19.
+The hospital was also the second highest ranked hospital in Florida for pediatric cancer care.
+Additionally, the Pediatric Intensive Care Unit nursing team holds a gold Beacon Award for Excellence from the American Association of Critical-Care Nurses.
 A Beacon Award is a three-year designation recognizing nursing units that meet stringent criteria consistent with other well-respected honors.

 A Pediatric Community That Cares

 Gainesville also prides itself on providing care to pediatric patients and their families through charities such as the Ronald McDonald House Charities of North Central Florida.
-The 31-room Ronald McDonald House in Gainesville provides comfort for families with sick children by providing a place to stay and rest, both in and out of the hospital.
+The 31-room Ronald McDonald House in Gainesville assists families with sick children by providing a place to stay and rest.
 The program is built on the simple idea that nothing else should matter when a family is focused on the health of their child.
-There is also a Ronald McDonald House Family Room located on the 10th floor of UF Health Shands Children’s Hospital, a special place for families to rest and regroup within the walls of the hospital, just steps away from their child’s bedside.
+There is also a Ronald McDonald House Family Room located on the 10th floor of UF Health Shands Children’s Hospital, a special place for families to rest and regroup, just steps away from their child’s bedside.

-SWAG, or South West Advocacy Group, is an organization located in the Tower Road area that connects families to services and resources in the community.
-Their goal is to protect vulnerable children and to support families.
+The South West Advocacy Group (SWAG) is an organization located in the Tower Road area that connects families to services and resources in the community.
+Its goal is to protect vulnerable children and to support families.
 The SWAG clinic offers services ranging from family planning and clinical care to immunizations and pediatric services.

 Dedicated Pediatric ER

 The pediatricians in Gainesville are as excellent as the hospitals themselves.
-In 2013, Dr. David Weinstein, a pediatrician at UF Health Shands, was awarded the Order of the Smile Award, an international humanitarian award.
+In 2013, Dr. David Weinstein, a pediatrician at UF Health Shands, was presented with the Order of the Smile, an international humanitarian award.

 UF Shands Children’s Hospital Awards